September 22, 2019 /

 Political refugees can marry in Italy.
 It will be sufficient to present a certificate attesting to their refugee status issued by the Alto Commissariato of the United Nations.

 Furthermore, what happens with minors and previous marriages?

 There are also specific cases in which Italian law requires additional requirements, even for foreign citizens, so that a marriage is legally valid:

-in the case of a widowed person, the certificate of the first marriage and the death certificate of the deceased spouse are required;
+2) In the case of a widowed person, the certificate of the first marriage and the death certificate of the deceased spouse is required;

 3) Italian law requires the Juvenile Court (Tribunale dei Minori) a marriage between foreign minors.
 However, to get legally married -in any case- the couple must be at least 16 years old.

 Additional documentation may be required if the foreign couple wishes to celebrate a Catholic wedding, such as the baptism certificate or a certificate attesting attendance at a premarital course or, sometimes, permission granted by the minister for the validity of the rite.

 How to get Italian citizenship by marrying an Italian?